nashville-software-school/aws-deployment-instructions/README.md

    deploy --staged`.
 6. Add, commit, and push your code to GitHub.

+There are at least two caveats of which you should be aware:
+1. This setup only allows for HTTP traffic.
+HTTP is an unsecured protocol.
+2. This setup routes your client and server traffic publicly.
+Limiting server traffic will require additional modifications to use an internal load balancer.
+**Without further work to configure HTTPS and an internal load balancer, you should restrict server traffic to your home network as noted above.**

 **Congratulations!
 You have now deployed a full-stack application to the cloud with AWS Elastic Beanstalk.**